Prypiat-Stokhid National Park

 Сameratraps were installed to study current distribution and abundance of big mammals in the project region.

 Since the beginning of the war, funds were raised for the support of Polesian PAs that have been directly affected by the war or need support in accommodation Internally Displaced People.
-Pripyat-Stokhid NP was receiving regular financial support for covering expenditures like fuel, vehicle spares and maintenance, building maintenance, services (rent, telecommunications, etc.) and office supplies.
+Pripyat-Stokhid National Park was receiving regular financial support for covering expenditures like fuel, vehicle spares and maintenance, building maintenance, services (rent, telecommunications, etc.) and office supplies.

 The project “Polesia – Wilderness Without Borders” is part of the Endangered Landscapes & Seascapes Programme and is funded by Arcadia.
 The project is coordinated by Frankfurt Zoological Society (FZS).